In this piece, we will be taking a look at a managed account company called Blue Trading.

 How Does it Work?

 These accounts are managed as “PAMM” accounts which means that they are controlled by a master trading console.
-In other words, once you have set up your account at the exchanges and brokers, Blue Trading will link up with your account and execute their trades in a central location through a central account.
+In other words, once you have set up your account at the exchanges and brokers, they will link up with your account and execute their trades in a central location through a central account.

 With this system, they are able to trade such a large collection of accounts at once without aggregating the accounts.
 This is also an effective way of spreading their trading risk across a range of brokers and exchanges in order to limit exposure to only one broker.